garethw11/navidrome/README.md

 - _It is also super easy to set up - I run mine in a Docker container on my NAS_

 _You don't have to stick with the Navidrome Web interface either:_

-[Airsonic (refix) UI] (https://github.com/tamland/airsonic-refix) is a great open-source browser UI that works seamlessly with Navidrome
+In your web brwoser, [Airsonic (refix) UI](https://github.com/tamland/airsonic-refix) is a great open-source project that works seamlessly with Navidrome

-[Amperfy] (https://github.com/BLeeEZ/amperfy) is a great open-source iOS client for iPhone and/or iPad, and again it works seamlessly with Navidrome
+And [Amperfy](https://github.com/BLeeEZ/amperfy) is a great open-source iOS client for iPhone and/or iPad, and again it works seamlessly with Navidrome

 ### A Brief History Of Playlists